 Cynics will continue to point out the effectiveness of other practices such as restoring carbon-absorbing peatlands, reducing methane emissions from cattle and other ruminants, and increasing the productivity of existing farmland to discourage deforestation.

-Carbon sequestration is undoubted of great benefit to the improvement of soil health, but it is up to those in favour of the practice to continue to supply the data proving its merits as an agent against climate change.
+Carbon sequestration is undoubtedly of great benefit to the improvement of soil health, but it is up to those in favour of the practice to continue to supply the data proving its merits as an agent against climate change.

 Proactively address climate change

-Reducing greenhouse gas emissions is critical to future of our planet.
+Reducing greenhouse gas emissions is critical to the future of our planet.
 While carbon sequestration holds great promise in this area, implementing it can be complex and unappealing to producers in the short-term.

 At Farrelly Mitchell, our ESG experts provide strategic guidance to clients as they transition to renewable and sustainable practices.
 With decades of industry experience and a commitment to modern and responsible agriculture, we can uncover solutions that are environmentally beneficial, while remaining practical and financially feasible.
 Contact our food and agribusiness experts today to explore tailored strategies that align with your business goals and make a positive contribution to environmental sustainability.